 Currently, there are no prediction rules for poor outcome in adults presenting to primary care with acute cough.
 The only alternative available is the use of prognostic prediction rules that were developed to predict mortality in patients presenting to the emergency department with CAP (e.g. PSI and CRB).(9,10) Although the use of these prediction rules has been demonstrated to predict mortality in outpatients,(11,12) we showed that they perform poorly in predicting poor outcome as defined here for adult patients presenting to primary care with acute cough (Table 3).

-The new prediction rule could potentially be improved further and while other authors suggest the use of e.g. CRP (5) to improve the predictive ability, we found that the inclusion of diagnostic markers (CRP, BUN), chest radiography and etiology did not improve the model’s predictive ability.
+The new prediction rule could potentially be improved further and while other authors suggest the use of e.g. CRP (5) to improve the predictive ability for pneumonia, we found that the inclusion of diagnostic markers (CRP, BUN), chest radiography and etiology did not improve the model’s predictive ability.

-Van Vugt et al. showed that the GP’s ability to exclude pneumonia, based on their clinical judgement, is excellent (24).
-The covariate Hist physical exam (indicating whether the history taking was suggestive of pneumonia or not) was however not retained as an important predictor in any of the (group-specific) models, indicating that the clinical judgement on the presence of pneumonia does not contribute to the prognostic assessment of an adult acute cough patient.
+Van Vugt et al. showed that the GP’s ability to diagnose pneumonia, based on their clinical judgement, is better than the prediction model based on signs and symptoms (24).
+The covariate indicating whether the history taking was suggestive of pneumonia or not was however not retained as an important predictor in any of the (group-specific) models, indicating that the clinical judgement on the presence of pneumonia does not contribute to the prognostic assessment of an adult acute cough patient.
 And while Teepe et al. showed that patients with mild unsuspected pneumonia benefitted from amoxicillin treatment,(25) also the covariate Intervention (indicating whether the patient received amoxicillin or placebo) was not retained in any of the (group-specific) models, indicating that amoxicillin does not provide protection against poor outcome in adult acute cough patients.

 Implications for practice

-Although the predictive ability of the new prediction rule is suboptimal, it is the best currently available option to predict poor outcome in adult patients presenting to primary care with acute cough.
-GPs could use the (simplified) prediction rule to differentiate between patients where a ‘wait and see approach’ is appropriate and those more at risk for poor outcome, who could then be advised about key symptoms and signs that require reconsultation, and possibly offered a delayed prescription.
+Although the predictive ability of RISSC85is suboptimal, it is the best currently available option to predict poor outcome in adult patients presenting to primary care with acute cough.
+Given that PPV is only 27% while NPV is 86%, this tool will be more suitable for reassuring patients with acute cough that, given their symptoms, the risk of poor outcome is low.
+GPs could hence use the (simplified) RISSC85 to differentiate between patients where a ‘wait and see approach’ is appropriate and careful reassurance is the preferred treatment strategy, and those more at risk for poor outcome, who could then be more explicitly advised about key symptoms and signs that require re-consultation, and possibly offered a delayed prescription.
 (26) Obtaining CRP, BUN, etiology and chest radiography have no added prognostic value, and hence can be avoided when the motive is purely predicting poor outcome.

-The simplified prediction rule is more suitable for use in practice, and can be preferred over the new prediction rule as their predictive ability is comparable.

 Conclusion

-The new prediction rule outperforms all existing alternatives in predicting poor outcome in adult patients presenting to primary care with acute cough, with its performance not being improved by accounting for additional test results (CRP, BUN, chest radiography, etiology).
+The new prediction rule (RISSC85) outperforms all existing alternatives in predicting poor outcome in adult patients presenting to primary care with acute cough andits performance could not beimproved by including additional test results (CRP, BUN, chest radiography, etiology).

 Acknowledgements